FrissBee/typewriter-text/README.md

 - `interval-time`

-  The speed at which the individual letters are to be displayed is specified in milliseconds, e.g.: `interval-time=“200”` means a delay of 200 milliseconds.
+  The speed at which the individual letters are to be displayed is specified in milliseconds.

+  Example: `interval-time="200"`.

   Default value: "200"